 Results Of Digital Marketing

-Rosetta Stone was an early adopter to mobile media.
+Rosetta Stone was an early adopter of mobile media.
 It is still a powerful marketing tool that continues to help create brand awareness and increase site traffic.

 Image Credit: Rosetta Stone